-When no one answers, the teacher leaves it at that.
+When no one answers, the teacher decides to leaves it alone.

-They load the two-hundred-pound robot onto bus J with the help of their teacher and the bus driver, Portis.
-Portis is a tall sad-looking man, who’s driven the bus longer than anyone can remember.
-Near his seat, there’s a photo of a young version of him with a young girl.
-Must be his daughter.
+They load the two-hundred-pound robot onto Bus J with the help of their teacher and the bus driver, Portis.
+Portis is a tall, sad-looking man, who has driven the bus longer than anyone can remember.
+Near his seat is taped a photo of a younger version of him, standing with a young girl.
+Everyone thinks she must be his daughter.

-On the long ride to Topeka, the students rewire the switchboard and the remote, believing they have the communication issues solved.
+On the long ride to Topeka, the students rewire the switchboard and the remote; they believe they have solved the communication issues.
 They arrive at the arena with at least a sliver of hope.

-The competition arena is inside the Topeka Central Highschool Gym.
-It is a large, wooden octagon, topped with plexiglass and steel.
+The competition arena is inside the Topeka Central High School Gym.
+It is a large, wooden octagon-shaped stage topped with Plexiglass and steel.
 It is strong enough to withstand whatever the robots throw at it while keeping the spectators and teams safe.

 BRAD is placed in the arena for its first matchup against a much faster spinner bot shaped like a dome.
 It has six spiked claws attached to an oscillating cap and is the quickest bot in the competition.

 The announcer shouts out the names of the combatants and counts down from five.
 At “go!” the spinning bot approaches BRAD, but Middletown’s robot remains still.